ovis-hpc/ldms/ldms/src/ldmsd/test/ldms_msg_publish.rst

 - publishing data once to a single connection from a pipe or file.
 - repeating a file to a single connection.
 - repeating a file to a new connection at each iteration.
-- sending data line-by-line from a file or pipe as separate messages, when each line is a well-formed message.
+- sending data line-by-line from a file or pipe as separate messages, up to a maximum line length which is user specified.

+When the input is a pipe and -l is not specified, the entire content of the pipe is buffered before anything is sent.

 EXAMPLES
 ========